Cold SoresSkip to the navigation

 Oral antivirals may also be taken daily to prevent recurring cold sores, especially in people who have frequent and painful outbreaks.

-If you have a weakened immune system and develop cold sores, you may need higher doses of these medicines to control your symptoms or daily doses to prevent outbreaks.
+If you have a weakened immune system and develop cold sores, you may need medicines to control your symptoms or daily doses to prevent outbreaks.

 The first episode of cold sores can be so painful that you may have trouble eating, drinking, and sleeping.
 A child who has a fever and many mouth sores may need to be encouraged to drink water and other fluids to prevent dehydration.